Skip links

 4. Partner: To build partnerships with business partners and formulate key performance indicators (KPIs) in accordance with the Company’s targets.

 In addition, Thaioil Group strives to create the foundation of sustainable procurement under the ESG principle.
 The Company integrates the ISO 20400: Sustainable Procurement Guidance into the non-hydrocarbon procurement process.
-Furthermore, the Company has reported the supplier practices and ESG programs to the executive management and the Board of Directors through the sub-committee, namely Corporate Governance and Sustainability Committee (CG Board Committee), on an annual basis.
+Furthermore, the Company has reported the supplier practices and ESG programs to the executive management and the Board of Directors through the sub-committee, namely the Corporate Governance and Sustainability Committee (CG Board Committee), on an annual basis.

 1. Supplier Portfolio Management

 To ensure that the procurement of products and services is efficient and aligned with the corporate strategic target.
 The Company has started with the step of supplier portfolio management that Thaioil has the business with.
-This step involved encouraging suppliers to adhere to the Sustainable Code of Conduct for Suppliers of Thaioil Group (SCOC), which covers three dimensions: Environmental, Social, and Governance (ESG).
+This step involved encouraging suppliers to adhere to the Sustainable Code of Conduct for Suppliers of Thaioil Group (SCOC), which covers three dimensions: Environment, Social, and Governance (ESG).
 The purpose is to drive towards sustainable supply chain management, enhance strategic cooperation, and create long-term growth with suppliers.
 Therefore, new registered suppliers must acknowledge and comply with the SCOC.

-In 2023, Thaioil Group reviewed and amended the SCOC to align with international standards and the changing global landscape.
+In 2025, Thaioil Group reviewed and amended the SCOC to align with international standards and the changing global landscape.
 To ensure that all suppliers understand the SCOC, the Company has communicated the SCOC through Thaioil Group’s website and the annual supplier seminar.

 Performances